milolucero/milolucero/README.md

 ### Hi, I'm Camilo 👋

-- 📚 5th term Business Information Technology student at Red River College Polytech.
+- 📚 Business Information Technology graduate from Red River College Polytech.
 - 🌱 I’m currently improving my skills on TypeScript, React and C#.
 - 👯 I’m currently collaborating in building the [new website](https://github.com/bits-and-bytes-association/bba-website-nextjs) for the Red River College Bits and Bytes Association, using Next.js and React.
 - ⚔ I have solved +150 coding challenges on [CodeWars](https://www.codewars.com/users/milolucero) and [LeetCode](https://leetcode.com/milolucero/).